kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 ### Step 2 - Setting up the Greengrass Group
 Next we’re going to set up the Greengrass group and we’re going to be using the AWS IoT Console to complete these steps.
 The group is how we control which devices can communicate with core as well as the available Lambdas and logging options.

-Log into the AWS IoT Console  (aws.amazon.com) and click on Greengrass, and select “Groups” from the left hand menu.
+Log into the AWS IoT Console  (aws.amazon.com) and click on "Services" then in the search bar enter: "Greengrass" and click "Greengrass" in the dropdown.
+Next select “Groups” from the left hand menu.

-Select “Create first Group”.
+Select “Create first Group” or "Create Group".

-Select “Easy Group Creation”.
+Select “Easy Group Creation” by clicking "Use easy creation".

-Enter a group name, let’s use “MLandIoT”
+Enter a group name, use “MLandIoT” then click "Next".

- Keep the same core name, “MLandIoT_Core”
+Keep the same core name, “MLandIoT_Core” by clicking "Next".

 Select “Create Group and Core”.